JacobSKN/german-irony-detector/README.md

 - Customizable training pipeline

 ## Data
 The data can be found in the data-folder.
-It consists of two files:
+It consists of four files:
 - irony_dataset.csv: Including the texts and labels from Claude (completely artifically generated)
+- subtle_irony_dataset.csv: Including texts using subtle irony and labels from Claude (completely artifically generated)
 - train.txt and train_labels.txt: The reduced training dataset by Schmidt and Harbusch (2023) consisting of 200 texts and labels.
 - test.txt and test_labels.txt: The reduced testing dataset by Schmidt and Harbusch (2023) consisting of 100 texts and labels.